yaober/spacer_readme/docs/source/installation.rst

 .. note::

   SPACER requires Python ≥3.8 and PyTorch ≥2.3.
   GPU acceleration is recommended for model training.
+However, GPU usage is **not mandatory** — the model can also be trained on CPUs.
+  We recommend having at least **256 GB of system memory (RAM)** if running on CPU, to ensure smooth data loading and model optimization during training.